Transport in Tyne and Wear: Bus

 Following the deregulation of bus services in 1986, bus operators in Tyne and Wear have been able to set their own routes, fares and timetables.
+However, the current North East Mayor, Kim McGuinness, has intentions of bringing bus services back under public ownership and allowing for unified ticketing.
+It was announced in 2024 that Popcards from the Tyne and Wear metro will soon be accepted on local buses.

 Rail

 Local rail services in Tyne and Wear are operated by Northern.
 Tickets must be bought before travel at stations with ticketing facilities, these being Heworth, Newcastle and Sunderland.
 Passengers boarding at Blaydon, Dunston, Manors and Metrocentre can buy tickets on board the train.